 Tissue embedded in OCT compound followed by snap freezing not only preserves DNA, RNA and protein integrity, but also allows for section of the frozen tissue.
 Site specimen processing laboratories may not have the capacity to perform this processing unless the protocol team provides a processing kit and specific instructions.
-These samples (in DPBS) may be shipped overnight at 2-8°C to a protocol-designated ISL or VSL for processing of blocks and/or slides.
+These samples (in DPBS) may be shipped overnight at 2-8°C to a protocol-designated immunology specialty laboratory (ISL) or virology specialty laboratory (VSL) for processing of blocks and/or slides.

-- 11.7.1 Fill each cryomold with OCT by slowly and carefully filling the mold to the top.
-It is important to avoid the formation of air bubbles and to ensure that the top surface of the OCT compound is completely level (avoid uneven surfaces). - 11.7.2 Using sterile forceps or needle, transfer the specimen to the OCT-filled cryomold and gently submerge the tissue into the medium until it is completely covered.
-None of the tissue should remain exposed.

-- 11.7.3 The OCT can be hardened by holding the cryomold with forceps over the dry ice/ethanol bath (refer to 11.5.2).
-Once the OCT has hardened, place the mold into a pre-labeled specimen bag. - 11.7.4 Freeze the specimens per protocol instructions. - 11.8 RNAlater[®] Samples
+- 11.6.1 Fill each cryomold with OCT by slowly and carefully filling the mold to the top.
+It is important to avoid the formation of air bubbles and to ensure that the top surface of the OCT compound is completely level (avoid uneven surfaces). - 11.6.2 Using sterile forceps or needle, transfer the specimen to the OCT-filled cryomold and gently submerge the tissue into the medium until it is completely covered.
+None of the tissue should remain exposed. - 11.6.3 The OCT can be hardened by holding the cryomold with forceps over the dry ice/ethanol bath (refer to 11.5.2).
+Once the OCT has hardened, place the mold into a pre-labeled specimen bag. - 11.6.4 Freeze the specimens per protocol instructions. - 11.7 RNAlater® Samples

-Note: RNAlater[®]-ICE may be used to stabilize snap frozen tissue as it is thawed.
+Note: RNAlater®-Ice may be used to stabilize snap frozen tissue as it is thawed.
 Refer to protocol for specific processing details.

-- 11.8.1 Using sterile forceps, transfer designated number of biopsy pieces into cryovials, one piece per vial, taking care to ensure that biopsy is at the bottom of the tube. - 11.8.2 Add a protocol defined volume of RNAlater[®] to each cryovial and store at a protocol defined temperature. - 11.8.3 Samples can be stored at 2-8°C for one month, 25°C for one week, or -20°C indefinitely per manufacturer's recommendation or as specified by the protocol or LPC.
+- 11.7.1 Using sterile forceps, transfer designated number of biopsy pieces into cryovials, one piece per vial, taking care to ensure that biopsy is at the bottom of the tube. - 11.7.2 Add a sufficient volume of RNAlater® to each cryovial to achieve a 10X greater volume of solution to tissue and store at a protocol defined temperature. - 11.7.3 Samples can be stored at 2-8°C for one month, 25°C for one week, or -20°C indefinitely per manufacturer's recommendation or as specified by the protocol or LPC.